GfellerLab/MixTCRpred/README.md

 # MixTCRpred
-MixTCRpred accurately predicts T-cell receptors (TCRs) recognizing several viral and cancer epitopes (peptides displayed on MHC molecules or pMHCs) using sequence data.
-Currently, binding predictions are available for 146 pMHCs.
+MixTCRpred accurately predicts T-cell receptors (TCRs) recognizing several viral and cancer epitopes (peptides displayed on MHC molecules or pMHCs).
+Predictions are available for 146 pMHCs.
 Accurate predictions were achieved for 43 pMHCs that have more than 50 training TCRs.
-[Here](https://www.biorxiv.org/content/10.1101/2023.09.13.557561v1) the paper describing MixTCRpred predictive performance and applications.
+[Here](https://www.nature.com/articles/s41467-024-47461-8) the paper describing MixTCRpred predictive performance and applications.

 ## Run MixTCRpred with GoogleColab